 - hsi\ctx User context.
-This is the pointer specifed in ea\hsi\ctx. - stream Stream with which the header set is associated. - is\push\promise Boolean value indicating whether this header set is for a push promise.
+This is the pointer specifed in ea\hsi\ctx. - stream Stream with which the header set is associated.
+May be set to NULL in server mode. - is\push\promise Boolean value indicating whether this header set is for a push promise.